Arpit-Shah/Artos/info/ARTOS_FEAURES.md

 ## Global parameters

 * Purpose:
 	* Test cases may require sharing object(s).
 Static objects are not always practical or could be thread unsafe.
-Sharing objects between test cases or test suites can create complex dependancy.
-Global parameter concept was added to avoid all of the above.
+Sharing objects between test cases or test suites can create complex dependency.
+Global parameter concept was added to avoid all the above.
-	* User may want to inject some parameters prior to test suite launch (Example: IP Address, Product SerialNumber etc..), which could be unique per test suite.
-Global parameters can also be used to add parameters in TestContext by setting them into XML test script.
+	* User may want to inject some parameters prior to test suite launch (Example: IP Address, Product Serial Number etc..), which could be unique per test suite.
+Global parameters can also be used to add parameters in TestContext() by setting them into XML test script.

 * Facilities:
 	* Parameters can be set into Global Parameters during run time and/or upfront via xml test script.
 	* Parameters can always be updated during run time.
-	* Parameters can be retrieved using string name assigned to each parameters.
+	* Parameters can be retrieved using string name assigned to each parameter.
-	* Each Test Suite parameter(s) are maintained seperately so they do not overwrite each others value during execution time.
+	* Each Test Suite parameter(s) are maintained separately so they do not overwrite each other's value during execution time.
 	* Parameterised testing can be supported using Global parameters.

 * Usage:
-	* Parametes can set during runtime using:
+	* Parameters can set during runtime using:
 	> `TestContext().setGlobalObject("PARAMETER_1", "TEST123");`
-    * Parametes can be retrived during runtime using:
+    * Parameters can be retrieved during runtime using:
 	> `(String) TestContext().getGlobalObject("PARAMETER_1");`
-    * Parameters can be set via XML test script using following syntaxt:
+    * Parameters can be set via XML test script using following syntax:
 >     <parameters>
 >       <parameter name="PARAMETER_0">parameterValue_0</parameter>
 >       <parameter name="PARAMETER_1">parameterValue_1</parameter>
 >       <parameter name="PARAMETER_2">parameterValue_2</parameter>
 >     </parameters>
->   Note : Only String type of parameters can be set using XML test script but `setGlobalObject() & getGlobalObject()` can be used to set/retrieve any type of object(s) during run time.
+>   Note: Only String type of parameters can be set using XML test script but `setGlobalObject() & getGlobalObject()` can be used to set/retrieve any type of object(s) during run time.

 ## Test Groups

 * Purpose:
 	* Test case can be grouped using `@Group` annotation.
 User can execute test case(s) which belong to specific group or groups.
-This can help segrigate test cases based on features, automated/semiautomated/manual etc.. catagories.
+This can help segregate test cases based on features, automated/semiautomated/manual etc.. categories.

 * Facilities:
     * Artos support executing test cases based on assigned test group(s).